New Jersey: Social attitudes and issues

 Socially, New Jersey is considered one of the more liberal states in the nation.
 Polls indicate that 60% of the population are self-described as pro-choice, although a majority are opposed to late trimester and intact dilation and extraction and public funding of abortion.
+As of 2022, all aspects of reproductive choice (including abortion) are protected by law.

 In a 2009 Quinnipiac University Polling Institute poll, a plurality supported same-sex marriage 49% to 43% opposed.
 On October 18, 2013, the New Jersey Supreme Court rendered a provisional, unanimous (7–0) order authorizing same-sex marriage in the state, pending a legal appeal by Governor Chris Christie, who then withdrew this appeal hours after the inaugural same-sex marriages took place on October 21, 2013.

-New Jersey also has some of the most stringent gun control laws in the U.S. These include bans on "assault firearms", hollow-nose bullets and slingshots.
+New Jersey also has some of the most stringent gun control laws in the U.S. These include bans on assault firearms, hollow-nose bullets and slingshots.
 No gun offense in New Jersey is graded less than a felony.
 BB guns and black-powder guns are all treated as modern firearms.
 New Jersey does not recognize out-of-state gun licenses and aggressively enforces its own gun laws.

+In 2020, the state's voting population passed a public question that amended the state constitution to legalize marijuana and erase past legal convictions for possession.
+The measure passed by a two-thirds vote.
+At the time the measure was enacted, about a dozen other U.S. states had also legalized the sale and possession of marijuana.
+As of 2024, local governments and municipalities are still in the process of regulating marijuana-related businesses within their jurisdictions.